 - Expected final outcome

-- The QE will be assessed by a faculty committee appointed by the Head of Science, Mathematics and Technology, consisting of at least four faculty members: a chair (tenure faculty from Science, Mathematics and Technology), the thesis advisor, and two or three other faculty members of SUTD (from any related pillars/clusters).
-The committee may include an optional additional external member not within SUTD.
-The same committee will serve as the Thesis Examination Committee (TEC).
+- The QE will be assessed by a faculty committee (Qualifying Examination Committee (QEC)) appointed by the Head of SMT cluster or Graduate Committee Chair of SMT cluster.
+The committee must be comprised of a Chair (tenured faculty from SMT), the PhD advisor, and at least two or three other faculty members of SUTD (from any related pillars/clusters).
+The student, together with his/her advisor, would propose the QEC members, with their agreement, subject to the approval by the Head of SMT or Graduate Committee Chair of SMT.
+The QEC may include an optional additional external member not within SUTD.
+The same QEC may serve as the Thesis Examination Committee (TEC).

 If a student fails the 2nd attempt, his/her research scholarship and candidature will be terminated.

-- Please click here for information about requirements, format, committee, time frames, results form, etc.
+- Please refer to the SMT QE guide for information about requirements, format, committee, time frames, results form, etc.

-III.
-Students must also meet up other general requirements of SUTD’s PhD program
+V. Students must also meet up other general requirements of PhD programme of SUTD